The best pubs in Wagga

 Rebecca Dunn shared this review on Google, “Family friendly bistro and good-value yummy meals!
 There is a kid’s playground, colouring in, and even some healthy meals too.”

-Looking for more?
-Check out our articles on the best bars and breweries and the best restaurants that Wagga has to offer.
+Looking for more places to eat and drink in Wagga?
+Check out our articles on the best cafes, bars and breweries, and restaurants our region has to offer.

 Thanks to our commenters who have provided insightful feedback.
 If you believe we have got it wrong, please let us know.